csusm-cs/cs433_assign_starter/README.md

 ## Academic Honesty
 Students must follow the Campus Academic Integrity and Student Conduct Policies.
 The following are what is allowed and not allowed for completing the assignments.
 ### Allowed:
 - Talking about general strategy including general class design and general algorithms.
-Though it's definitely better if you try to come up with these on your own first.
+However, it's definitely better if you try to come up with these on your own first.
 - Using general C++ code you find online for common operations like:
   - General input/output
   - Using the STL classes